 In terms of the requirements of the Act and Listing Regulations, a separate exercise was carried out to evaluate the performance of all the individual Directors on the Board who were evaluated on parameters such as level of engagement, contribution and independence of judgment thereby safeguarding the interest of the Company.
 The performance evaluation of the Independent Directors was carried out by the entire Board (excluding the Directors being evaluated).
 The performance evaluation of the Non Independent Directors was carried out by the Independent Directors.
-The Board also carried out annual performance evaluation of the working of its Audit Committee, Nomination and Remuneration Committee as well as the Stakeholders Relationship Committee.
+The Board also carried out annual performance evaluation of the working of its Committees.
 The Directors expressed their satisfaction with the evaluation process.